la2050/challenge/_2021/play/brady-center-to-prevent-gun-violence.md

   ENOUGH and CCGI, piloting a model for youth organizing around our supply-side approach to gun violence that deeply engages impacted LA communities.
 'What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?': >-
   Project objectives and corresponding measures of success: --Build a sustainable supply-side grassroots movement that lifts up young voices from impacted communities: The number of youth engaged in Team ENOUGH LA initiatives will be tracked via growth in chapter membership, social media following, and the number of local/online events held and estimated number of attendees.
 Demographics of chapter members will also be tracked; we hope to see increases in socioeconomic and racial/ethnic diversity of the LA chapter throughout the grant period. --Drive community awareness of supply-side
   solutions: We will hire a program evaluator to assess overall project impact.
   Exact data collected will depend on initial assessments of the evaluator, but changes in community awareness of the supply-side approach will be evaluated.
   --Implement supply-side solutions that will make the city of Los Angeles
   safer: We will track supply-side solutions implemented in Los Angeles and the surrounding area.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '1770' Describe how Los Angeles County will be different if your work is successful.: >- In many communities, it can be easier to find a gun than fresh produce.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '1770' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '3967000' Describe how Los Angeles County will be different if your work is successful.: >- In many communities, it can be easier to find a gun than fresh produce.
 But easy access to guns is not inevitable--if we stem the flow of guns into communities, we can make it much more difficult for individuals to obtain and use firearms.
 In fact, research shows that shutting down a major source of crime guns can significantly reduce crime in a city for up to 18 months.
 Brady has identified and created an online map of the most high-risk gun dealers in the LA area.
 We have strategized local supply-side actions that can be taken to combat gun violence.
 But to disrupt the supply of guns, we must engage impacted communities in our fight.
 We envision an LA where diverse young people are provided with the tools needed to hold the gun dealers that feed the persistent gun violence they experience accountable, and empowered to advocate for local supply-side solutions.
 In the long term, we see a city with decreased gun crime and incarceration and healthier, stronger communities.
 Describe the role of collaborating organizations on this project.: ''